YatinShekhar/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/README.md

 | 8        | 102         | 2         | 4      |
 | 10       | 104         | 1         | 5      |

-` When delivery time is less than 10 minutes than rating is 5 ` When delivery time is more than 10 and less than 20 mins than 4 ` When delivery time is between 20 and 30 then 3
+- When delivery time is less than 10 minutes than rating is 5
+- When delivery time is more than 10 and less than 20 mins than 4
+- When delivery time is between 20 and 30 then 3
-` When deilvery is less tahn 40 minutes than 2
+- When deilvery is less tahn 40 minutes than 2
-` And in all other cases it's 1
+- And in all other cases it's 1

-- Runner 1 has the highest and the lowest rating amongst all.
+- `Runner 1` has the highest and the lowest rating amongst all.

 ## **4. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?**
--- customer_id
+- customer_id
--- order_id
+- order_id
--- runner_id
+- runner_id
--- rating
+- rating
--- order_time
+- order_time
--- pickup_time
+- pickup_time
--- Time between order and pickup
+- Time between order and pickup
--- Delivery duration
+- Delivery duration
--- Average speed
+- Average speed
--- Total number of pizzas
+- Total number of pizzas

 ```sql
 with cte as